DavidHarutyunyan2/Stonescript/README.md

 To import my files in your game, follow these steps:

 Step 1: After freshly opening the game, paste this into your mindstone.
-Comment all imports if you have any.
+Comment all uncommented imports.
 ```
 sys.cacheRemoteFiles = false
 var directory =